-I believe that best way to contribute to sustainable development is by supporting small grass-roots projects, carried out by the same people they are intended to help.
-I also believe that the focus must be on entrepreneurship, pride and self-sufficiency rather than dependency and aid, which does more harm than good.
+I believe that best way to contribute to sustainable development is by supporting individuals and grass-roots projects that are carried out by the same people they are intended to help.
+I also believe that the focus must be on entrepreneurship, education, pride and ownership rather than dependency, volunteerism and aid, which does more harm than good.
 I think that it is time for the “developed West” to realize that it is not their task to create a path for development for the Global South.
-That is why AMARTYA supports grass-roots projects and local organizations that partner with communities to bring these ideas into practice.
-Fully 100% of AMARTYA’s profits goes to these projects.
+That is why the Amartya supports homegrown development by supporting entrepreneurs and providing school sponsorships.
+100% of AMARTYA’s profits goes to these projects.

 2016/2017 – The first project that we’ve done is one for The School Club Zambia.
 Amartya’s founder, together with her local partner Mabulani set up a school run chicken farm for Kariba South Primary School, a local school in Siansowa, rural Zambia.
 This was done together with the school’s Enterprise Committee, a group of pupils, teachers and community members.
 The farm is providing the school with a sustainable source of income, which helps them pay for teachers, teachers’ housing, furniture and school materials.